 Derivatives may involve significant risks.
 Derivatives are financial instruments with a value in relation to, or derived from, the value of an underlying asset(s) or other reference, such as an index, rate or other economic indicator (each an underlying reference).
 Derivatives may include those that are privately placed or otherwise exempt from SEC registration, including Rule 144A eligible securities.
 Derivatives could result in Fund losses if the underlying reference does not perform as anticipated.
 Use of derivatives is a highly specialized activity that can involve investment techniques, risks, and tax planning different from those associated with more traditional investment instruments.
 The use of derivatives for other than hedging purposes may be considered a speculative trading practice, and involves greater risks than are involved in hedging.
 The Fund's derivatives strategy may not be successful and could result in substantial, potentially unlimited, losses to the Fund regardless of the Fund's actual investment.
 A relatively small movement in the price, rate or other economic indicator associated with the underlying reference may result in substantial loss for the Fund.
 Derivatives may be more volatile than other types of investments.
-The value of derivatives may be influenced by a variety of factors, including national and international political and economic developments.
-Potential changes to the regulation of the derivatives markets may make derivatives more costly, may limit the market for derivatives, or may otherwise adversely affect the value or performance of derivatives.
-Derivatives can increase the Fund's risk exposure to underlying references and their attendant risks, such as the risk of an adverse credit event associated with the underlying reference (credit risk), the risk of an adverse movement in the value, price or rate of the underlying reference (market risk), the risk of an adverse movement in the value of underlying currencies (foreign currency risk) and the risk of an adverse movement in underlying interest rates (interest rate risk).
-Derivatives may expose the Fund to additional risks, including the risk of loss due to a derivative position that is imperfectly correlated with the underlying reference it is intended to hedge or replicate (correlation risk), the risk that a counterparty will fail to perform as agreed (counterparty risk), the risk that a hedging strategy may fail to mitigate losses, and may offset gains (hedging risk), the risk that losses may be greater than the amount invested (leverage risk), the risk that the Fund may be unable to sell an investment at an advantageous time or price (liquidity risk), the risk that the investment may be difficult to value (pricing risk), and the risk that the price or value of the investment fluctuates significantly over short periods of time (volatility risk).
+The value of derivatives more costly, may limit the market for derivatives, or may otherwise adversely affect the value or performance of derivatives.
+Derivatives can increase the Fund's risk exposure to underlying reference (market risk), the risk of an adverse movement in the value, price or rate of the underlying reference (market risk), the risk of an adverse movement in underlying interest rates (interest rate risk).
+Derivatives may expose the Fund to additional risks, including the risk of loss due to a derivative position that is imperfectly correlated with the underlying reference it is intended to hedge or replicate (correlation risk), the risk that a counterparty will fail to perform as agreed (counterparty risk), the risk that a hedging strategy may fail to miti sell an investment at an advantageous time or price (liquidity risk), the risk that the investment may be difficult to value (pricing risk), and the risk that the price or value of the investment fluctuates significantly over short periods of time (volatility risk).
 More detail on particular derivatives that may be utilized is discussed below.

 Swaps are derivatives, whereby in a typical swap transaction, two parties agree to exchange an amount equal to the return, based upon an agreed-upon notional value, earned on a specified underlying reference for a fixed return or the return from another underlying reference during a specified period of time.
 Swaps may be difficult to value and may be illiquid.
 Swaps could result in Fund losses if the underlying asset or reference does not perform as anticipated.
 Swaps create significant investment leverage such that a relatively small price movement in a swap may result in immediate and substantial losses to the Fund.
 The Fund may only close out a swap with its particular counterparty, and may only transfer a position with the consent of that counterparty.
-Certain swaps, such as short swap transactions and total return swaps, have the potential for unlimited losses, regardless of the size of the initial investment.
-Swaps can increase the Fund's risk exposure to underlying references and their attendant risks, such as credit risk, market risk, and interest rate risk, while also exposing the Fund to correlation risk, counterparty risk, hedging risk, inflation risk, leverage risk, liquidity risk, pricing risk and volatility risk.
+Certain swaps, such as short swap transactions and total return skeps und trisk, market risk, and interest rate risk, while also exposing the Fund to correlation risk, counterparty risk, hedging risk, inflation risk, leverage risk, liquidity risk, pricing risk and volatility risk.